mahesh-panchal/NBIS_project_template/docs/HowToWork.md

 * What I use
 * Summary of work habits
-* How to use the template repository
+* How to use the Template repository
+* Making a test data set

 ## What I use